 Hair loss — what your doctor calls alopecia — takes many forms and has many causes.
-Fortunately, your Manhattan dermatologist has effective alopecia treatments.
-Don’t settle for an over-the-counter hair loss treatment that makes outrageous promises; visit an expert at Manhattan Dermatology Specialists for an honest appraisal and effective treatment.
+Fortunately, your Manhattan dermatologists as effective hair loss treatments (alopecia treatments).
+Don’t settle for an over-the-counter hair loss treatment that makes outrageous promises; visit an expert Dr. Bard who is the best-rated dermatologist at Manhattan Dermatology of NYC, for an honest appraisal and effective hair growth treatment.

 - Androgenetic alopecia is male pattern baldness (or female pattern baldness).
 In men, it presents as a loss of hair on the crown and at the temples.
 In women, it’s seen as thinning hair, most often at the top of the head and on the crown, while the hairline stays the same.

 - Alopecia areata appears as circular bald patches, usually on the head.
 These patches are often irregular in location and can be present on the head, eyebrows, beard, and body.
 Alopecia Universalis is the total loss of hair, including your eyebrows and body hair.
 This condition is rare.

 - Traction alopecia causes thinning and hair loss for those who wear their hair in fashions that pull the hair tight, such as braids or pigtails.

 - Telogen effluvium results in losing hair by the handful.
 This is often a temporary condition brought on by stress or shock.